Khlick/RevealPack/docs/build.md

 - **theme:** The path to the theme file, which can be an SCSS/SASS file or a pre-compiled CSS file.

 - **custom_scripts:** A list of custom JavaScript scripts to include in the presentations.

+- **asset_exclusions:** A list of regex patterns for excluding files/directories from asset copying.

 - **toc_template:** The path to the template file for the table of contents.